MDheeraj500/Hacklytics2025/README.md

 Our solution is built with a modular, multi‐agent architecture that consists of the following key components:

 - **Mathematical Reasoning Agent:**
-  - Uses both ARIMA and Prophet models, with dynamic integration of external regressors (GDP and device sentiment) to accurately forecast future prices.
+  - Uses Prophet model, with integration of external regressors (GDP and device sentiment) to forecast future prices.
-  - Recently enhanced to dynamically forecast regressors themselves, thereby improving forecast responsiveness.

 - **Market Insights Agent:**
-  - Analyzes real‑time market sentiment, historical pricing trends, and factors such as weekend effects.
+  - Analyzes market sentiment, historical pricing trends, and factors such as weekend effects.
   - Identifies anomalies and computes correlations to provide context for forecast outputs.

 - **Recommendation Agent:**